c7f-m0d3/sandbox_compat/README.md

  0016: 0x06 0x00 0x00 0x00000000  return KILL
 ```

-The important observation here is that `instruction_pointer` reliably prevents any syscalls from low 4 GBytes.
+The important observation here is that `instruction_pointer` reliably prevents any syscalls from code executing in low 4 GBytes.

 ## Starting User Code